-When the user selects the language button, the virtual keyboard switches between the languages that were specified in the webOS TV Settings app.
+When the user selects the language button, the virtual keyboard switches between the languages specified in the webOS TV Settings app.

 webOS TV handles the language switch, as a web developer, you do not need to write any code in your app to support such behavior.
 In fact, apps cannot specify the language of the virtual keyboard. webOS TV will display a virtual keyboard based on the language users have specified using the language button on the virtual keyboard.

-For how to use the virtual keyboard, refer to Virtual Keyboard sample.
+For how to use the virtual keyboard, refer to the Virtual Keyboard sample.

 You can define whether to show or hide the characters the user enters.
 For example, if a user needs to input characters masked like a password or sensitive information, you can provide secure input.

 The following code is a sample of secure input for a general web app.